What Does Lactic Acid do for the Skin? 3 Amazing Benefits

 3.2.
 Brightening

-Found in lotion and moisturizers, lactic acid brightens dull skin and helps to improve rough and bumpy skin.
+Found in lotion and moisturizers, this acid brightens dull skin and helps to improve rough and bumpy skin.
 Therefore, it improves the skin tone and smoothes rough texture.

 3.3.
 Gives a Healthy and Happy Gut